ramgorthi04/gist/planner_hints.md

 Max N is 250.
 # Successful Plans

+### Identify which customers are most likely to purchase product X
+{
+    "Plan": {
+        "1": {
+            "Request": "Create a list of the names and IDs of all products in your store", "DataNeeded": "products",
+            "PaginationNeeded": "False",
+            "RequiresCode": "True",
+            "RequiresQuery": "False"
+        },
+        "2": {
+            "Request": "Filter the product list down to the products most similar to product X, creating a similar products list", "DataNeeded": "1",
+            "PaginationNeeded": "False",
+            "RequiresCode": "False"
+            "RequiresQuery": "False"
+        },
+        "3": {
+            "Request": "Determine which customers purchased any of the products in the similar products list" "DataNeeded": "2, orders"
+            "PaginationNeeded": "False",
+            "RequiresCode": "True"
+            "RequiresQuery": "False"
+        },
+        "4": {
+            "Request": "Get information on the customers found in step 3", "DataNeeded": 3, customers",
+            "PaginationNeeded": "False",
+            "RequiresCode": True"
+            "RequiresQuery": "False"
+        }
+    },
+    "Original user request": "Identify which customers are most likely to purchase product X" }

 ### Find Customers who purchased product X and also product Y
 {
     "Plan": {